Not long ago, I wrote about travelling with a dog in the Republic of Ireland. But how do you travel to Ireland with your dog in the first place?

-If you’re wanting to catch a ferry from Great Britain to the Republic of Ireland with your dog head to Wales.
+If you’re wanting to catch a ferry from Great Britain to the Republic of Ireland with your dog, its best to head to Wales.
 There are multiple options available, with dogs allowed on each of these ferries to Ireland.

 Irish Ferries Between Wales and Ireland

 Firstly, Irish Ferries operates two routes to Ireland.
-There’s the Holyhead to Dublin route, with up to six crossings daily.
-The swift ferry crossing take 2hr 25 mins, while the regular crossing take about 3hr 30 mins.
+There’s the Holyhead to Dublin route, with up to four crossings daily, each taking around 3hr 15 mins.
 Alternatively, head further south in Wales to Pembroke, for the Pembroke to Rosslare ferry, with two crossings daily.
-This route is longer, taking just over 4hr.
+This route is longer, taking about 4hr.

-Pets are allowed on both of these routes, travelling for free.
+Pets are allowed on both of these routes, travelling for free, although they need to be pre-booked.
 Pets have the option of either staying in your vehicle (if you are taking your car), or staying in an onboard kennel, on the car decks.
-There are up to 10 kennels, depending on the ship, which must be pre-booked (get in early to ensure availability, especially for larger dogs on Irish Ferries).
+There are a variety of different sized kennels on each ship, which must be pre-booked.
+(Get in early to ensure availability, especially for larger dogs.)

 Stena Line Between Wales and Ireland

 Stena Line has a similar set-up.
-They offer four crossings daily on their main Holyhead to Dublin ferry.
-Alternatively, they also operate two crossing per day to Rosslare, but this is a Fishguard (near St David’s) to Rosslare ferry.
-Both of these routes take 3hr 15 mins each way.
+They offer four crossings daily on their main Holyhead to Dublin ferry, which takes 3hr 15 mins each way.
+Alternatively, they also operate two crossing per day to Rosslare, but this ferry departs from Fishguard (near St David’s), taking 3hr 30 mins or 4hr.